Ohio killer alleging racism-tainted jury seeks new trial

-COLUMBUS, Ohio (AP) — An Ohio death row inmate who is Black deserves a new trial based on allegations that some white jurors used racial slurs in describing him during their deliberations over his fate, according to arguments before a state appeals court.
+COLUMBUS, Ohio (AP) — An Ohio death row inmate who is Black is seeking a new trial based on allegations that some white jurors used racial slurs in describing him during their deliberations over his fate, according to arguments before a state appeals court.

 Defendant Gregory McKnight was sentenced to death nearly 20 years ago for the 2000 kidnapping and fatal shooting of Emily Murray, a 20-year-old white student at Kenyon College in central Ohio.
 McKnight also received a life sentence after being convicted in 2002 of murder for the killing around the same time of a 20-year-old Black man, Gregory Julious.

-Allegations of racial slurs are contained in accounts provided to an investigator for McKnight’s attorneys who in 2017 began tracking down jurors from the trial.
+Allegations of racial slurs during deliberations over McKnight’s guilt and whether he should be executed are contained in accounts provided to an investigator for McKnight’s attorneys who in 2017 began tracking down jurors from the trial.
+Jurors considered McKnight’s guilt for both Julious and Murray’s deaths, with at least one slur used in referring to McKnight “killing a white girl,” according to his attorney’s filings.

 “The deliberations were replete with racist statements and discussions of the rawest and most shocking nature during both the guilt and penalty phases of the trial,” McKnight’s lawyers argued in a document filed with the Fourth District Court of Appeals.